Sakesh-A/CS-180_Team_Project/README.md

      - TextMessage:
        The TextMessage class represents a text message exchange between users, including the sender's username, receiver's username, and the message content itself.
 It utilizes a string array to store these details, providing methods to retrieve each piece of information, including the sender and receiver usernames and the message content.
 The class overrides the equals method to ensure accurate comparison of TextMessage instances based on their sender, receiver, and message content, while the toString method formats the message for display.
 This class is designed to work with User and UserDatabase.

-     - PhotoMessage:
-        It is very similar to TextMessage, but it is still in progress.

      - Server:
        The Server class is responsible for facilitating client connections and user authentication.
 It maintains a thread-safe list of currently logged-in users and delegates client-specific operations to the ClientHandler class.
 The server continuously looks for incoming client connections on a specified port and starts a new thread to handle each client session.